The Sinclair Method

 The Sinclair Method is not a silver bullet and may take several months to have the intended impact.
 For some, it will be a total failure, but that is true of any approach.

-It will take some time for individuals to acknowledge this kind of a revolutionary principle, as it does violate the total sobriety strategy that the majority of therapy facilities recommend people to use.
+It will take some time for individuals to acknowledge this kind of a revolutionary principle.
+As it does violate the total sobriety strategy that the majority of therapy facilities recommend people to use.

-Folks I chat with who use the Sinclair Method frequently state how they battled with the more conventional remedies; I can understand that.
+Folks I chat with who use the Sinclair Method frequently state how they battled with the more conventional approaches; I can understand that.
 I tried Naltrexone and other drugs and it just wasn’t for me.
 The side effects were too horrible to endure, I will come onto that in a moment.

 I was fortunate that I managed to quit with my own unique approach.